gopikrishna-a/Python_Oops/README.md

  * Oops was invented in 1960
  * Oops is a paradigm(pattern) for code organization and design
- * promotes collaboration, code extension and maintenance
+ * Promotes collaboration, code extension and maintenance

 ### The Oops paradigm:
  * Organizes data into objects and functions into methods
  * Defines object specifications ( data and methods ) in classes

-### Procedural paradigm vs Object Paradigm:
+### Procedural Paradigm vs Object Paradigm:
-* Procedural paradigm
+* Procedural Paradigm

       def increment(val):
           return val+1